-Probation is defined by Chapter.
-948 of Fla.
-Stat. as a type of community service requiring an, "Offender", a person under the supervision of the Court to comply with both "general" and sometimes "special" conditions of probation.
-The State of Florida considers a probation sentence, a privilege not a right, with its principle function being the rehabilitation of a Defendant and the protection of society.
+Probation is defined by Chapter 948 of Fla.
+Stat. as a type of community service requiring an, "offender", person under the supervision of a probation officer, to comply with general and sometimes special requirements of supervision and conditions of probation.
+The State of Florida considers a probation sentence a privilege, not a right with its principal function being the rehabilitation of a defendant and the protection of society.

-In Florida, a Violation of Probation occurs when an Offender substantially and willfully violates any condition of probation.
-Probation due process proceedings differ significantly from normal criminal charges because they carry a lower standard of proof and lack many of the constitutional and procedural safeguards embedded in none-probation related cases including:
+In Florida, a Violation of Probation occurs when an Offender, an individual under Court Supervision, substantially and willfully violates the conditions of Probation.
+Probation Due Process proceedings differ significantly from a normal criminal charge because they carry a lower standard of proof and lack many of the constitutional and procedural safe guards embedded in non-probation related cases.

 - Beyond A Reasonable Doubt Standard Does Not Apply.